Optimal anytime regret with two experts: Discussion of results and techniques

 \begin{theorem}[Main result] \TheoremName{main} In the anytime setting with two experts, the minimax optimal normalized regret (over deterministic algorithms $\cA$ and adversaries $\cB$) is

 \end{theorem}

 The proof of this theorem has two parts: an upper bound, in \Section{ub}, which exhibits an optimal algorithm, and a lower bound, in \Section{lb}, which exhibits an optimal randomized adversary.
 The algorithm is very short, and it appears below in \Algorithm{minimax}.

-Remarkably, the quantity $\gamma$ arises in both the lower bound and upper bound for seemingly unrelated reasons.
-In the lower bound $\gamma$ is the maximizer in \Equation{SupStoppingTime}, and in the upper bound $\gamma$ is the minimizer in \Equation{MinimizeBoundaryProblem}.
+One might imagine that some form of duality theory is involved in our matching upper and lower bounds.
+Indeed, if the costs are in $\{0,1\}$ one may write $\AnytimeValue(2)$ as the value of an infinite-dimensional linear program, although we do not explicitly adopt this viewpoint.
+Instead, $\gamma$ arises in our lower bound as the maximizer in \Equation{SupStoppingTime}, whereas $\gamma$ arises in our upper bound as the minimizer in \Equation{MinimizeBoundaryProblem}.
+We are not aware of any direct relationship between those two equations.
+Nevertheless, our algorithm and our lower bound can be seen as constructing feasible primal and dual solutions, respectively, to the aforementioned linear program.